centrifugal/centrifugo/docs/content/server/protocol.md

 `result` can have the following fields:

+* optional bool `expires` - indicates whether subscription expires or not.
+* optional uint32 `ttl` - number of seconds until subscription expire.
+* optional bool `recoverable` - means that messages can be recovered in this subscription.
+* optional int32 `seq` - current publication sequence inside channel
+* optional int32 `gen` - current publication generation inside channel
+* optional string `epoch` - current epoch inside channel
 * optional array `publications` - this is an array of missed publications in channel.
-When received client must call general publication event handler for each message in this array
+When received client must call general publication event handler for each message in this array.
-* optional string `last` - this field contains uid of last publication in channel.
-This allows fresh client which have not received publications before recover messages setting this value into next subscription request.
 * optional bool `recovered` - this flag is set to `true` when server thinks that all missed publications were successfully recovered and send in subscribe reply (in `publications` array) and `false` otherwise.

 After client received successful reply on `subscribe` command it will receive asynchronous